Investigating the Role of Direct Repair in Acute Extensor Mechanism Disruption

 Researchers from Rush were surprised to find that outcomes were comparable with direct repair and allograft reconstruction.
 Dr. P. Maxwell Courtney describes the findings, presented at the AAOS 2018 Annual Meeting.

-Direct repair is just as valid for managing total knee arthroplasty (TKA) patients with acute extensor mechanism disruption as allograft reconstruction, with comparable improvements in function and reoperation rates.
+Direct repair is as valid as allograft reconstruction in managing total knee arthroplasty (TKA) patients with acute extensor mechanism disruption, with comparable improvements in function and reoperation rates.

 This is the conclusion of researchers from Rush University in Chicago, who retrospectively reviewed outcomes of 126 TKA patients who had undergone either direct repair (n=58; 46%) or allograft reconstruction (n=68; 54%) between 2005 and 2014 at Rush.
 Mean follow-up was 81.2 months.